justinloyola/alma/README.md

 # Alma

-A modern web application with a FastAPI backend and React + TypeScript frontend.
+A modern web application with a FastAPI backend and React + TypeScript frontend, containerized with Docker.

 ## Project Structure